YannickKae/Multivariate-Forecasting-VAR-vs.-LSTM/README.md

 ## Conclusion

 The forecast accuracy for both models was relatively poor.
-The Multivariate LSTM model performed better for Value and Defensive factors, while the VAR model performed better for Momentum and Carry factors.
+The Multivariate LSTM model performed better for Value and Defensive, while the VAR model performed better for Momentum and Carry.
-Ultimately, the differences in performance are marginal, leading us to go with Occam's Razor and select the simpler model, i.e., the VAR.
-The fact that a more complex model, like LSTM, does not significantly improve the results could suggest that the features, i.e. past returns, may not be a reliable predictor of future returns, a notion commonly accepted in the field.
+Ultimately, the differences in performance were marginal, leading me to go with Occam's Razor and select the simpler model, i.e., the VAR.
+The fact that a more complex model, like LSTM, did not significantly improve the results could suggest that the features, i.e. past returns, may not be a reliable predictor of future returns, a notion commonly accepted in the field.

 **Garbage in, garbage out.**
 **You can't math your way out of no alpha.**